apache/commons-rng/commons-rng-examples/examples-stress/endianness.md

 | test.dh | Text file in the Dieharder format (unsigned integer data) |
 | test.big | Binary file using the big-endian format |
 | test.little | Binary file using the little-endian format |

+Note that the `-n` parameter is the count of numbers in text output but the count of buffers in binary output.
+The example above has 2048 4-byte integers per 8192 buffer.
+The `-n` parameter has been adjusted so the output numbers are the same.

 The data can then be used to run a test within **Dieharder**: